npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

 Page 63, regarding XXX distillery:

-    the 1841 xensus was taken...
-Finally, there was Hugh Templeton, described as a maltster, and his wife Catharine Galbreath.
+    the 1841 census was taken... there was Hugh Templeton, described as a maltster, and his wife Catharine Galbreath.

 Page 76 and 77